npnl/PALS/README.md

   "BrainExtractionMethod": "BET",               # str; Method to use for brain extraction.
   "WhiteMatterSegmentation": true,              # bool; Whether to do white matter segmentation.
   "LesionCorrection": true,                     # bool; Whether to perform lesion correction.
-  "LesionLoadCalculation": true                 # bool; Whether to compute lesion load.
+  "LesionLoadCalculation": true,                # bool; Whether to compute lesion load.
+  "LesionHeatMap": true                         # bool; Whether to combine the lesions into a heatmap.
  },
  "BrainExtraction": {                           # Settings to pass to brain extraction; structure depends on Analysis['BrainExtractionMethod']
   "frac": 0.5,